udebella/blog/dev/javascript/2-arrow-functions.md

 I'll let [MPJ](https://www.youtube.com/watch?v=6sQDTgOqh-I) explain why we would want a better syntax for anonymous functions.
 All I can say is that it unlocks [functional style in Javascript (FR)](https://www.youtube.com/watch?v=IQ1kDpGeoCk&t=13s)
-In most case, you can replace the "Old" syntax with Arrow syntax, but there are some corner case in Javascript where this syntax does not work at all.
+Usually, you can replace the "Old" syntax with Arrow syntax, but there are some corner cases in Javascript where this syntax does not work at all.

 ### This